Bridging Loan

 How Development Finance Works

 Development finance is usually arranged in phases, with funds released incrementally as each stage of the project reaches completion.
 Lenders often require a detailed cost breakdown, planning permissions, and project timelines before approving a facility.
 Interest is usually rolled up, meaning it accrues during the term of the loan and is paid at the end, rather than monthly.
 The exit strategy—such as selling the completed units or refinancing—is a critical component of the application, as it reassures the lender that their funds will be repaid once the project is completed.
+In some cases, a Bridging Loan Over £500,000 can complement development finance for short-term gaps.

 When Is Development Finance Needed?